faahpamo/dao-design-pattern/README.md

 Output: <br>
 ![DAOTest Output](https://github.com/faimoh/dao-design-pattern/blob/master/images/DAOTest_Output_1.png)

 Notice that, I didn't create any DAO object for each database - MySQL and Derby.
 I have just interacted with the DAOFactory object and then the actual DAO implementation object returned by the factory.
 There were no database specific calls were made.
-The DAO object has hidden all such complexities.
+There was no driver management, connection establishment and termination etc. The DAO object has hidden all such complexities.

 ## Conclusion
 DAO pattern essentially has helped me in easily migrating from one database to another.
 Further, it has removed the complex code that is written from all the business objects (Model) of a web application resulting in loosely coupled code.
 It has added an extra layer that hides the persistent storage mechanisms from database client code bringing in a centralized control.